1. LL.M. Residence and Credit Requirements

 Any student in an educational or vocational training institution, other than a religious or denominational educational or vocational training institution, who is unable, because of his religious beliefs, to attend classes or to participate in any examination, study, or work requirement on a particular day shall be excused from any such examination or study or work requirement, and shall be provided with an opportunity to make up such examination, study, or work requirement which he may have missed because of such absence on any particular day; provided, however, that such makeup examination or work shall not create an unreasonable burden upon such school.
 No fees of any kind shall be charged by the institution for making available to the said student such opportunity.
 No adverse or prejudicial effects shall result to any student because of his availing himself of the provisions of this section.

-Students anticipating missing class should consult the Law School’s Class Recording Policy (Section XII(E))regarding class recordings.
+Students anticipating missing class should consult the Law School’s Class Recording Policy which is available in Section XII(H).

 4. Grades for LL.M.
 Students

 a) Honors, Pass, Low Pass, or Fail Grades

 All Harvard Law School courses, seminars, clinics and written work—with the exception of courses offered Credit/Fail (see Section II(A)(4)(c) below) —will be graded Honors, Pass, Low Pass, or Fail (“H, P, LP or F”).